wyhaines/docs-test/docs/learn/tce/psrb.md

 - It **only sends messages** to peers in sets $\tilde \mathcal{E}$ and $\tilde \mathcal{R}$.

 :::tip
-In the TCE, the per-node communication is **logarithmic** in the size of the system and the overall communication complexity of the system is quasilinear, this allows the TCE to seamlessly scalable to billions of processes and is in sharp contrast with traditional BFT algorithm which scale poorly as they typically have quadratic communication complexity.
+In the TCE, the per-node communication is **logarithmic** in the size of the system and the overall communication complexity of the system is quasilinear.
+This allows the TCE to seamlessly scale to billions of processes and to be in sharp contrast with traditional BFT algorithm which scale poorly as they typically have quadratic communication complexity.
 :::

 ## Protocol overview